paul-ang/AdaptorNAS/README.md

 The Python script for searching is the `main_search.py`.
 The script will search for the optimal decoder, then train the derived network from scratch.

-Note that the script will also produce a `derived_model.ckpt` file after the search.
-This file contains the derived model architecture.

 Run `python main_search.py --help` for the full list of available arguments.

 ### ResNet-34 encoder